tasfiakatha/Satellite-based-classification-model-for-rice-crop-mapping/README.md

 ## Methods
 **Data Acquisition:**
 Satellite Imagery
-1. Optical Data: Utilize high-resolution optical data from Sentinel-1 to capture detailed information about land cover and vegetation health.
+1. Optical Data: Utilize high-resolution optical data from NASA's Landsat-8 and 9 satellites to capture detailed information about land cover and vegetation health.
-2. Radar Data: Leverage radar data from NASA's Landsat-8 and 9 satellites for its all-weather capability to penetrate cloud cover and provide valuable insights during monsoon seasons.
+2. Radar Data: Leverage radar data from Sentinel-1 for its all-weather capability to penetrate cloud cover and provide valuable insights during monsoon seasons.

 **Feature Extraction and Selection:**
 1. Spectral Features: Extract relevant spectral information from the optical data, such as reflectance values across different wavelengths.
-2. Textural Features: Analyze the spatial arrangement of pixels within the image to capture information about field size, crop uniformity, and potential disease outbreaks.
+2. Textural Features: Analyze the spatial arrangement of pixels within the image to capture information about field size, crop uniformity and crop presence.
 3. Temporal Features: Exploit the temporal dimension of the data by incorporating multi-temporal imagery spanning different growth stages of the rice crop.

-**Model Development and Training:**

-1. Geolocation Data: Utilize the 600 known rice field locations across Vietnam to create "ground truth" data for model training.
-2. Algorithmic Exploration: Experiment with different machine learning algorithms and combinations, potentially including Random Forests, Support Vector Machines, and Deep Learning models.
-3. Permutations and Combinations: Train various models with different feature sets (spectral, textural, temporal) and combinations to identify the most effective approach.

-**Validation and Testing:**

-1. New Locations: Evaluate the performance of the trained models on rice fields in unseen locations to assess their generalizability.
-2. Accuracy Assessment: Employ standard metrics like Root Mean Squared Error (RMSE) or R-squared to quantify the accuracy of the model predictions.

 **Enhancing Preprocessing Techniques:**